Table of contents

 - Limited schedule.
 Since Holy Thursday and holy Friday are paid holidays, many businesses close down.
 Otherwise, they would have to pay double to their employees.
 Years ago, every commerce would shut down, and it would be like a ghost town, especially in the city.
 However, nowadays, what happens is that the ones who remain open have modified their schedule.
 Expect a more limited schedule in supermarkets and drugstores.
 Restaurants, for the most part, stay the same.

 We hope this quick guide turns out to be quite helpful during your trip to Costa Rica, especially if you choose to visit during Holy Week.
-If you want to find the best accommodations during Easter in Costa Rica, don’t hesitate to check our houses and vacation rentals with Special Places of Costa Rica.
+If you want to find the best accommodations for your holidays, don’t hesitate to check this site (our client’s site).